History

 Current state

 The church, preserved to this day, represents the style of English decorative and perpendicular Gothic.
 Unfortunately, few elements from the Norman period have survived, and the church underwent significant changes in the early modern period, which influenced its appearance.
-The northern aisle was added, which involved the dismantling of the northern wall of the nave and the insertion of inter-nave arcades in its place, the medieval west facade was also removed, which was built from scratch and preceded by a wide porch.
+The nave was rebuilt to the greatest extent, with the northern part built from scratch in the 19th century.
+The medieval western façade was also removed, first transformed into a Baroque one, and then into a neo-Gothic one, preceded by a wide modern porch.
 Many window openings have been transformed, especially in the nave.
 The windows in the eastern wall of the chancel and chapels are from the 15th century or are contemporary copies of them, as is the five-light window in the northern wall of the transept.
+The arcades under the tower and the arcades between the chapels and the chancel have survived from the 14th century.

 bibliography: